On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Background and Preliminaries

-\blu{ The most recent and directly relevant advance is presented in \cite{wang2025task}, which formulates a classification-oriented compression problem under constraints on distortion, divergence, and a classification constraint.
+Recent advancements of semantic rate-distortion theory have incorporated the IB method, demonstrating its potential in task-oriented communications \cite{shao2021learning,barbarossa2023semantic,xie2023robust}.
+For instance, the authors of \cite{shao2021learning} propose an IB-based coding scheme in which the encoder generates compressed feature vectors that retain the most relevant information about the source.
+Similarly, the authors of \cite{barbarossa2023semantic} introduce a semantic communication system incorporating an IB-based source encoder, further emphasizing the importance of relevance in information compression.
+However, these studies primarily focus on optimizing the relevance term of the IB framework, often ignoring the critical constraints imposed by model complexity at the user end.
+The most recent and directly relevant advance is presented in \cite{wang2025task}, which formulates a classification-oriented compression problem under constraints on distortion, divergence, and a classification constraint.
 In this framework, the distortion and divergence terms are measured between the observed signal and the reconstruction.
 The classification constraint is defined as the conditional entropy of the source given the reconstruction.
 However, the “classification complexity” constraint is equivalent to the relevance constraint in the IB principle.
 It thus quantifies the uncertainty of the source conditioned on the reconstruction rather than the encoder's computational complexity.
-Furthermore, since its distortion and perception objectives aim to recover the indirect observation rather than the original semantic source, the framework may, in principle, not guarantee semantic fidelity to the underlying meaning.}
+Furthermore, since its distortion and perception objectives aim to recover the indirect observation rather than the original semantic source, the framework may, in principle, not guarantee semantic fidelity to the underlying meaning.

-\blu{ To address the problems above, we introduce a novel semantic rate-distortion framework that constrains the encoder's model complexity using MDL- and IB-based complexity measures, as well as distortion and divergence constraints that directly compare bit-wise and distribution-wise dissimilarity between the semantic source and its recovery. }
+To address the problems above, we introduce a novel semantic rate-distortion framework that constrains the encoder's model complexity using MDL- and IB-based complexity measures, as well as distortion and divergence constraints that directly compare bit-wise and distribution-wise dissimilarity between the semantic source and its recovery.